 The 1980s gave us many wonderful things, and Howard Gardner’s book Frames of Mind: The Theory of Multiple Intelligences was one of them.
 It just didn’t sit right with this Harvard psychologist that intelligence is something measured with solving an equation or standardized tests.
 In the light of this injustice, Gardner concluded that there are nine intelligence types, each of them with its unique manifestations and “smarts.”

-Now you are probably excited to discover your type.
+Now you are probably excited to discover your Howard Gardner’s type of intelligence.
 And as enlightening as it might be, it will be even better to work on improving each of them!
 Because it’s not that we possess only one intelligence kind — we just have them developed at different levels.
+But developing each of them can make you and your team perform and communicate at work more efficiently, let on your creativity and organizational skills, and at the end, get much better results.
 So it’s in your power to up your game.

-That’s why in this article, we’ll go through each intelligence type and include some tips on increasing all of them.
+That’s why in this article, we’ll go through each intelligence type and different aspects of intelligence theory.
+And also, we’ll include some tips on improving intelligence.
 There may be no quick fix, but there’s one ultimate strategy we’re sure of — the Headway app.
+It provides fun and easy growth, helping users to make self-development a sustainable habit with different formats that suit their needs best.
+Especially for businesses that strive for growth, Headway launched a corporate subscription providing means for employees’ development.

-So let’s get to the strategies for growing each intelligence type fast and efficiently!
+So let’s get to the strategies for growing each intelligence type fast and efficiently and discover how the Headway app can help!

 1. Interpersonal: People-smart